ahrtr/website/content/en/docs/v3.5/dev-internal/discovery_protocol.md

 The protocol uses a new discovery token to bootstrap one _unique_ etcd cluster.
 Remember that one discovery token can represent only one etcd cluster.
 As long as discovery protocol on this token starts, even if it fails halfway, it must not be used to bootstrap another etcd cluster.

 The rest of this article will walk through the discovery process with examples that correspond to a self-hosted discovery cluster.

-The public discovery service, discovery.etcd.io, functions the same way, but with a layer of polish to abstract away ugly URLs, generate UUIDs automatically, and provide some protections against excessive requests.
-At its core, the public discovery service still uses an etcd cluster as the data store as described in this document.
+Note that this document is only for v3 discovery.
+Check previous document for more details on [v2 discovery](v2-discovery).

 ## Protocol workflow

 The idea of discovery protocol is to use an internal etcd cluster to coordinate bootstrap of a new cluster.
 First, all new members interact with discovery service and help to generate the expected member list.
 Then each new member bootstraps its server using this list, which performs the same functionality as -initial-cluster flag.

-In the following example workflow, we will list each step of protocol in curl format for ease of understanding.
+In the following example workflow, we will list each step of protocol using `etcdctl` command for ease of understanding, and we assume that `http://example.com:2379` hosts an etcd cluster for discovery service.

-By convention the etcd discovery protocol uses the key prefix `_etcd/registry`.
-If `http://example.com` hosts an etcd cluster for discovery service, a full URL to discovery keyspace will be `http://example.com/v2/keys/_etcd/registry`.
-We will use this as the URL prefix in the example.
+By convention the etcd discovery protocol uses the key prefix `/_etcd/registry`.

 ### Creating a new discovery token